peymanhr/LPIC-1/slides/block-devices.md

 ### SATA (Serial ATA)

-SATA uses the **ATA command set**, but Linux does not talk ATA directly. **libata** translates ATA commands into the SCSI command set.
+SATA uses the **ATA command set** not SCSI coomands, but Linux does not talk ATA directly. **libata** translates ATA commands into the SCSI command.
 Thus SATA drives are exposed as SCSI devices.
 It was invented to replace PATA/IDE.

 * Used in Desktops and Laptops:
   - Low cost